0x333333/super-word-search/README.md

 ## Run

-This solution is implemented with [Node.js](http://nodejs.org/download/).
+This solution is implemented with [Breadth-first search](http://en.wikipedia.org/wiki/Breadth-first_search) in [Node.js](http://nodejs.org/download/).

+To test the code, run this command in terminal:

 	node search test.txt